01 of 10

 Fourth Stop: Winnipeg, Manitoba

 Continue on Trans-Canada Highway 17 from Thunder Bay to Winnipeg for the most well-worn route and services.
-But if you're looking for scenic, with way fewer trucks, take Highway 11, south of Highway 17.
+But if you're looking for scenery, with way fewer trucks, take Highway 11, south of Highway 17.

 You made it to Manitoba!
 The provincial capital of Winnipeg is a fairly populous city, but it's easy to get around and not sprawling.
 Essentially a big city, with more of a small-town feel.
 The people are down to earth and friendly, but it's cold as heck in the winters.